 Your Tramp session inherits whatever privileges belong to the user you logged in as.
 If you log in as the

 root user, you have complete access to your server.

 Otherwise, you would need to pass sudo privileges into your session:

-Even simpler, if your user does not require superuser in order to complete its desired operations then you don’t need to pass
+Even simpler, if your user does not require superuser privilege in order to complete the desired operations then you don’t need to pass

 sudo into your access method.

 Check out other Emacs resources: